Kraillll/calculator_quadratic_equation/README.md

-# calculator_quadratic_equation
+# Calculator of quadratic equation
-This is calculator of quardaric equation.
-Was written on python language.
-Comments was written on the russian language.
+This is a quadratic equation calculator.
+It is written in python.
+Comments are written in Russian.